Visualize your environment topology through Smartscape

 If you use virtual servers or you have a PaaS-based infrastructure, the data center nodes will be labeled accordingly (for example, VMware data center, AWS Availability Zone, or Azure region) and visualized with the corresponding company logos.

-To view cross-tier connections, click any entity in any Smartscape tier.
+To view cross-tier connections, select any entity in any Smartscape tier.
 The vertical dependencies of the entity are then displayed on the left.
-A web application called

-easytravel-dynatrace-dev is selected in the image below.
-On the left you can see how the application dependencies extend downward to the Data centers tier.
+easytravel-dynatrace-dev is selected.
+On the left you can see how the application dependencies extend downward to the data centers tier.

-lr-ws-l02v (to see this detail, hold your cursor over the host node).
-Since the unhealthy processes are running on this host, this host is also unhealthy (note the red ‘1’ on the Hosts tile on the left).
+lr-ws-l02v (to see this detail, hover your cursor over the host node).
+Because the unhealthy processes are running on this host, this host is also unhealthy (note the red 1 on the Hosts tile on the left).

 This example reveals how you can easily discover the root cause of a problem and reduce problem resolution time by exploring the related entities in Smartscape.